 Healthy Lunch Ideas for Adults and Kids – No heating or microwave needed; everything can be served chilled or at room temperature.
 Use my printable recipe list to mix and match hundreds of lunch combinations.
-VIDEO BELOW!
+VIDEO and PRINTABLE BELOW!

-Here are some of our favorite healthy lunch combinations.
+I love using these ideas to help vary our lunches.
+These are some of our favorite healthy lunch combinations.
 Feel free to mix and match to suit your tastes.
 Check out my printable “recipe” list with different categories for creating a well balanced lunch.
+Note: see below for details on the lunch container I used in these photos.